 We’ve compiled this list of 10 things to do in Medellín and we could have listed many more, but the fact is that Medellín is not really a city of “sights”.
 There aren’t many historical buildings left because most have been torn down to make room for skyscrapers, gyms, and office buildings.

 It’s not a place for sightseeing, it’s more a place for exploring, feeling and enjoying the vibe.
 Travellers and expats love the amenities, friendly locals and the glorious year-round springtime climate.

 The city might not immediately seduce you with romantic plazas, colourful balconies and colonial architecture, but Medellín has a vibe that is undeniable.
 The city is alive, bustling and in the middle of a miraculous transformation.
-Come and see for yourself, you may never want to leave…
+Come and see for yourself.
+With so many things to do in Medellin, you may never want to leave…

 Check out our video of our time spent in Medellín!